 Gluten-free Flourless Fudge Cookies taste rich and fudgy – like the edge of a brownie!
-With less than 70 calories per cookie, they’re a yummy treat that won’t blow your diet!
+And the cookies have less than 70 calories each!

 These flourless chocolate cookies are light and crisp at the edges, like meringue cookies.
 The centers are rich and fudgy like a brownie.
 And at 68 calories each, these cookies are lighter than most cookies.

 They also don’t take much time at all to make.
-I whipped these up while the oven was preheating, and they were ready when it was ready.
+I whip these up while the oven preheats, and they are ready when the oven is ready.

-The cookies will be thin.
+- Consistency: The cookies will be thin.
 The edges are crisp, the middles are soft.
-The batter is not a thick cookie batter.
+The batter is thin and isn’t like a traditional thick cookie dough.

 Flourless Fudge Cookies